Convergence: human-machine integration in translation and interpreting

 About the conference

-This year, the University of Surrey’s Centre for Translation Studies celebrates its 40th anniversary since its foundation.
-To mark this occasion, and as a natural progression from the Convergence lecture series, CTS is proud to announce its first Convergence conference.
-This conference is an opportunity to bring together innovative research that reflects on the complexity of contexts and the effects of the use of digital and AI-driven technologies in translation and interpreting.
+In 2023 the University of Surrey’s Centre for Translation Studies celebrated its 40th anniversary.
+To mark the occasion and as a natural progression from the Convergence Lecture Series, CTS was proud to host its first ever Convergence Conference.
+The conference created the opportunity to bring together innovative research reflecting the complexity of contexts and the effects of using digital and AI-driven technologies in translation and interpreting.

-The broad aim of the Convergence conference is to promote responsible and smart integration of the capabilities of human agents and machines in the fields of translation and interpreting, embedded in a multidisciplinary framework that enables the generation of new theoretical perspectives and practices of research.
-Our point of focus is the integration of research on human, machine-assisted, semi-automated, and fully automated translation and interpreting workflows, exploring the crucial role each workflow can play in supporting effective global and local communication, and in building a sustainable society.
+The Convergence Conference promoted responsible and smart integration of the capabilities of human agents and machines in the fields of translation and interpreting, embedded in multidisciplinary framework that enables the generation of new theoretical perspectives and practices of research.
+Our point of focus was the integration of research on human, machine- assisted, semi-automated and fully automated translation and interpreting workflows, exploring the crucial role each workflow can play in supporting effective global and local communication, and in building a sustainable society.

 Panels

-The conference will consist of a series of individually tailored thematic sessions, each bringing together experts who will discuss innovative perspectives, new empirical approaches, and an analysis of use cases for the most advanced language technologies.
-The planned themes of the conference are:
+The conference consisted of a series of individually tailored thematic sessions, each bringing together experts who offered innovative perspectives, new empirical approaches, and an analysis of use cases for the most advanced language technologies.
+The themes of the conference were:

 - Embracing the complexity: hybrid practices for interlingual communication in real time